Can you find good mattress under $500? It’s possible. Keep reading, and I’ll tell you all about it.

 What You Get With A Mattress Under $500

-Less-expensive mattresses will come in one of a few types:
+Less-expensive or even cheap mattresses will come in one of a few types:

 - Memory foam—the most popular option, they are frequently recommended by doctors for those who have joint pain.
 Memory foam cushions the joints and supports body alignment and offers pressure relief.
 Memory foam also has the tendency to “sleep hot” due to heat retention.
 Some offer cooling gel infused into the foam.
 If not, a cooling mattress pad, topper or cover may be needed to help you sleep cooler.
 Click here to read our guide on memory foam mattress